-The Pennsylvania Department of Health provides daily press releases updating the public on the state of the coronavirus across the Commonwealth.
+The Pennsylvania Department of Health provides monthly press releases updating the public on the state of the coronavirus across the Commonwealth.

 You can read the latest press release from the Department of Health below: